Kakao M: 2008–2016: Name change to LOEN Entertainment

 LOEN took charge of SK Telecom's online music distribution service, MelOn, in 2009.
 MelOn is currently the most used online music sales site in South Korea.

 In 2012, the company signed a deal with streaming site Viki so that content from their artists (such as IU, Brown Eyed Girls and Drunken Tiger) would be featured on their site.

 In August 2012, the recording artists under LOEN collaborated to release a collaborative EP titled LOEN Tree Summer Story under the collective title 'LOEN Tree'.

 On July 18, 2013, Affinity Equity Partners, through its subsidiary Star Invest Holdings Ltd., bought 52.56% of LOEN Entertainment's shares, leaving SK Group with only 15%.
 Five months later, Star Invest Holdings acquired RealNetworks, Inc.'s 8.83% stake in the company.
 The company was reorganized to include two labels: "LOEN Tree" (Jo Yeong-cheol) and "Collabodadi" (Shinsadong Tiger).

-On December 18, 2013, LOEN Entertainment acquired 70% of shares in Starship Entertainment, making it as an independent subsidiary of the company.
+On December 18, 2013, LOEN Entertainment acquired 70% of shares in Starship Entertainment, making it an independent subsidiary of the company.